guidance counselor with student

 Our rigorous, comprehensive program has been “approved with distinction” by Massachusetts Department of Elementary and Secondary Education (DESE).
 There are only three institutions in the state with this designation.

 Students are educated and trained in counseling strategies and interventions (academic, social, emotional, and behavioral) to facilitate positive outcomes for PreK-12 youth.
 The role of the school counselor has evolved over the years and has become quite expansive.
 At the same time the needs of our school youth have become much more significant.
 We know that youth cannot achieve academic success if they are struggling socially, emotionally, and/or behaviorally.
 Therefore, the role of a counselor in a school setting crosses many domains of student functioning.
 Our program has a well-defined mission that is focused on the tenets of social justice and anti-bias education.
 We educate students to recognize that youth of all social identities can learn, achieve, and succeed with the needed tools, resources, and learning environment.
 The faculty in the program are a strong group of academics, educators and practicing school support personnel (school psychologists, administrators, school counselors, school adjustment counselors).
 They model the disposition and characteristics required to be an effective counselor in the schools.
 Faculty are committed to student learning and success.
 Class sizes are small and there are many opportunities to connect and engage with faculty and fellow classmates.
 Students in the program typically coalesce and form study groups as well as life-long professional relationships.
 I hope you will seriously consider the School Counseling Program at Assumption University as you think about your future career.
 A career as a counselor in the school is dynamic, vibrant, meaningful, and deeply rewarding.
-I am happy to answer any questions that you may have after spending time reviewing program information.

 An Exceptional Program at an Affordable Tuition- $680 per credit